johnrobledo/Roomba-J7-HA-Integration/README.md

 Begin the integration of a new roomba, in which it should ask for you to hold down the home button.
 Click manual password and input the password.

+If it asks for a host, find the IP adress your Roomba is on in your network page.

 Contact me on reddit at u/xX500_IQXx if you have a problem.